 So it would be easier to gain weight if we try to consume high-energy foods than low energy ones.
 Healthy high energy foods include complex carbohydrates, lean proteins and healthy fats.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

 Don’t Skip Meals

 Eat at least three good meals per day, and make sure you eat something every few hours.
 Also, avoid skipping any of these meals, especially breakfast, because it will give your body the fuel to keep going through the rest of the day, and also help you fight off cravings for junk foods.
-Just make sure that if you do end up feeling hungry between meals that you drink lots of water instead of snacking on unhealthy foods or fast food outlets, which most likely contain high amounts of bad fats and sugars.
+Just make sure that if you do end up feeling hungry between meals that you drink lots of water and have healthy snacks around instead of snacking on unhealthy foods or fast food outlets, which most likely contain high amounts of unhealthy fats and added sugars.

 A healthy snack like a fruit salad with yogurt is perfectly fine and can be eaten anytime during the day.
-You should also opt for complex carbohydrates like brown rice and whole-grain bread rather than simple sugars because they take longer to digest and ultimately provide more energy
+You should also opt for complex carbohydrates like brown rice and whole-grain bread rather than simple sugars because they take longer to digest and ultimately provide more steady energy.

 Increase Protein Intake

 Protein is vital for the growth and maintenance of the human body, but it tends to be neglected in people’s daily diets.
 This is because they tend to focus on eating fewer calories instead of increasing protein intake.
 So by adding small amounts of protein-containing foods such as eggs, fish, or beans into your diet, you can easily gain weight in a healthy way without having to worry about any adverse health conditions (7).